USA and the UK

-The full-time positions made available by the business must be addressed at qualifying employees.
-This category includes U.S. citizens, lawful permanent residents, and refugees, but not any alien in any nonimmigrant status (such a the H-1B Visa).
+The full-time positions made available by the business must be addressed to qualifying employees.
+This category includes U.S. citizens, lawful permanent residents, and refugees, but not any alien in any nonimmigrant status (such as the H-1B Visa).

-Jobs that are intermittent or seasonal do not qualify as permanent full-time positions a well.
+Jobs that are intermittent or seasonal do not qualify as permanent full-time positions as well.